mrismanaziz/Reforestation/README.md

-## Sometimes I tuck my knees into my chest and lean forward.
-That’s just how I roll.
+## I considered building the patio by myself.
+But I didn't have the stones.